AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 Another fine piece of information is the **NXP MIFARE DESFire EV1 Protocol** available here: https://github.com/revk/DESFireAES/blob/master/DESFire.pdf.
 This is a short overview about most of the DESFire EV1 commands and error codes.

+All mentioned documents are stored in the docs folder of this repository (please beware they could be outdated, so please use the official download links).

 ## About this app:

 It is developed using Android Studio version Hedgehog | 2023.1.1 Patch 2 and is running on SDK 21 to 33 (Android 13) (tested on